 Tip # 3 - Think Like a Minimalist

 Avoid toys with lots of pieces that have no value to independent play.
 Blocks and puzzles require pieces, but toys with pieces that only the parents can pick up are not appropriate.
 Children get bored, pieces get lost, and parents don’t appreciate these gifts either!
 Play sand, rocks, water toys, animal figures, trucks and cars will get lots more play than all the small gadgets and gizmos added to some toy sets that rob the child of the use of their own imaginations.
 A single figure from a favorite movie is great, but all the add-ons just end up on the floor of the car!
 Too many doll clothes for a two-year old are a pain in the neck (they never stay on the doll!).
 Consider a baby bottle or blanket instead.

 This toy has a total of 5 pieces.
 Everything is attached to the house except the 4 dolls, which can be played with independently.
-Your child will play for hours, putting the dolls in and out of the house or sometimes just ringing the doorbells.
-They will learn the color of the doors and identifies the details on each side of the house. (“Look Grandma, a bird!”)
+Your child will play for hours, putting the dolls in and out of the house.
+They will learn the color of the house and identifies the details on each side of the house. (“Look Grandma, a bird!”)
 The dolls have conversations and sing together; they are friends or family members.
-Your child will take serious interest in the keys and locks, and even succeeds occasionally - that skill will develop in time!
+Your child will take serious interest in opening and closing the house, and even succeed occasionally - that skill will develop in time!

 Fortunately for all of us, there are plenty of toy creators and companies that have the developing minds of our kids at the forefront of their toy designs!
 These companies challenge our children’s rapidly growing brains and give them a chance to master skills that will be important later in life.
 Interestingly, the best toys end up being the favorite toys every time too.
 For more information about the value of educational toys check out this article by the Child Development Institute.